RamseyK/sugardl/README.md

-# sugardl - A tool to automate downloading all files from your SugarSync account
+# SugarDL - A tool to automate downloading all files from your SugarSync account
 https://github.com/RamseyK/sugardl